mobkits/images-preview/Readme.md

 * Tap to show and hide.
 * Scale in and out current image with animation.
 * Min & max zoom limitation.
-* Src convert for display original image.
+* Src convert and loading effect for display original image.

 ## Installation